shaoqx/DS-5899-paper/README.md

 ## Overview
 ### Background
 ### Problem
-enhance efficiency and accuarcy. (design a new functional.)
+enhance accuarcy. (design a new functional.)
 ### Approach
 train a new functional that obeys two classes of mathematical constraints with fractional electrons. only the $E_{ex}$ term is learned